rkv-2401/Euclidean-vector-CPP/README.md

 # Euclidean-vector-CPP
-Some of my code for an Euclidean Vector library I implemented using C++.
+My code for an Euclidean Vector library I implemented using C++ for an assignment in uni.

+I have also uploaded a sample of some of my unit testing with Catch2, a testing framework for C++.

-The interface is provided in include/euclidean_vector.hpp.
+The interface for the library is provided in include/euclidean_vector.hpp.

 Here is an example of using the library: